yegor256/blog/_posts/2015/jan/2015-01-21-if-then-throw-else.md

 date: 2015-01-21
 tags: java oop
 categories: jcg
-description:
+description: |
-  When it comes to an if-then-else statement that throws an exception or exits by "break" or "continue", there is an obvious optimization that is very often overlooked.
+  When it comes to an if-then-else statement that throws an exception or exits by break or continue, there is an obvious optimization that is very often overlooked.
 keywords:
   - if-throw-else